-Scott: Mountain biking is growing around the world, including in Asia.
+Scott: Mountain biking in Asia is growing, just as it is around the world.
 Chiang Mai now has a limited bike park and more and more trails on Doi Suthep have been built.
 I hope it continues to grow, as it’s free once you have a bike, doesn’t pollute, and protects our environment.
 It drives tourism and is something locals and visitors can do together.
 A great connector!
 I just did a 455km road ride in Chiang Rai province which was nice and saw me climb 6,800 vertical meters.

 Trevor: since COVID I ride my bike around the city as my primary mode of transport.
 I need to do more fun rides but I’m definitely pro-bicycle.
 When traveling, I always opt for a bicycle to explore an area when I visit if my hotel has them available.
 But the more I watch guys like Darren Berrecloth, who we had on the show recently (Episode 106: Mountain Biking in Bhutan) and Brice, our guest today, while I’m not sure I’m up for anything too extreme, bikes really do seem to be a great way to explore some beautiful countryside across Asia.